secretstartups/handbook/blog/release-posts/index.html.md

 Please share your feedback by <time datetime="18:00">6 pm UTC (1 pm ET / 10 am PT)</time> on Friday November 20 (tomorrow).
 Thank you for your review!

 Currently there are no known issues/adjustments to the content but I know of one deprecation that needs to be added and will happen with my first wave of edits.
-We do still need to add social links and a reminder that the YouTube videos do not load in review apps but we have verified the proper /embed/ URLs.

 Here’s the 13.6 release post MR: `https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/66652`